skt-t1-byungi/aico/README.md

 ## API
 ### new AbortInCoroutines(generator, options?)
-Create a abortable promise using a generator.
+Create an abortable promise using a generator.
 In the generator, `yield` is the same as async function's `await`.
-Likewise, wait for promise result.
+Likewise, wait for a promise result.

 ```js
 import { AbortInCoroutines } from 'aico'